-I update my list of recommended surf photography gear every year, to make sure it takes into account the latest cameras, housings, lenses and accessories.
+I update my list of recommended surf photography gear most years, to make sure it takes into account the latest cameras, housings, lenses and accessories.

 I don’t always recommend buying the latest gear, instead I’ll select the best value for me.
 I’m a keen amateur who doesn’t make a living from photography.

 I want to get the best possible images and take a variety of different styles of photo, but I don’t have the same budget as a professional and I have different priorities.

 Just recently I’ve started to feel like I’ve almost nailed down my perfect set of surf photography gear.
 I don’t think there are any glaring holes in my set up and I can shoot any type of surf photo I want to using this kit.

 Here’s my current surf photography gear bag that I’m taking away with me to capture all the kinds of shots I want:

 I love this bag, it’s small enough to easily get onto a flight with, I’ve never had to weigh it or check it in the hold since buying it.

 For my last long haul flight I bought a Peli 1510 case, which was awesome, but very obviously heavy.
 I had to weigh it on nearly every flight and ended up removing most of the lenses and heavier camera gear at check in in order to get it through (then I filled it back up again for the flight once they were happy).

 Whether I’m travelling internationally or just out for the day taking photos of a surf competition, this bag holds all my gear easily.